unrealwork/atsd-use-cases/USVisa/README.md

 4. Login into ATSD and configure the pre-defined administrator account.
 5. Import the [`travel_visas.xml`](../USVisaRefusal/Resources/travel_visas.xml) file into ATSD.
 For a more detailed description, refer to step 9 from the following [step-by-step walkthrough](../USMortality/configuration.md) from our article on [U.S. mortality statistics](../USMortality/README.md).
-6. Import the [`visas.tar.gz`](../USVisaRefusal/Resources/visas.tar.gz) file into ATSD using the the above mentioned parser.
+6. Import the [`visas.tar.gz`](../USVisaRefusal/Resources/visas.tar.gz) file into ATSD using the above-mentioned parser.
 7. Navigate to the Docker machine IP at port 5000, where you should see a Redash login screen.
-8. Follow the steps in [ATSD datasource guide](https://redash.io/help/data-sources/axibase_tsd.html) to create a read-only account in ATSD and add a new ATSD datasource in Redash.
+8. Follow the steps in [ATSD data source guide](https://redash.io/help/data-sources/axibase_tsd.html) to create a read-only account in ATSD and add a new ATSD data source in Redash.
 9. Create a sample query configuration, and execute the following query to validate the integration:

    ```sql